neothXT/SwiftNet/README.md

 - `keychainInstance` - keychain instance used by CombineNetworking to store/fetch access tokens from Apple's Keychain.
 If not provided, safe storage will be turned off (more info below)
 - `removeAccessToken(for endpoint: Endpoint? = nil)` - removes access token for a given endpoint or the global one (if exists)

+### Access Token Strategies

+CombineNetworking allows you to specify access token strategies globally as well as individually for each endpoint.
+You can specify your strategy by setting it for `CNConfig.defaultAccessTokenStrategy` or inside your `Endpoint` by setting value for field `accessTokenStrategy`.
+Available options are:
+- `.global` - uses global label to store access token
+- `.default` - uses endpoint identifiers as labels to store access tokens
+- `.custom(String)` - with this option you can specify your own label to store access token and use it among as many endpoints as you wish

+Thanks to access token strategy being set both globally (via `CNConfig`) and individually (inside `Endpoint`), you can mix different strategies in your app!

 ### Access Token manipulations

 If you want, you can manipulate access tokens yourself.